Arpit3362/krypt/README.md

-### This project can be acccess live at below link
+### This project can be acccessed live at below link:

 https://web2plus1.netlify.app/